ochinchina/supervisord/doc/doc-config.md

 ### syslog settings

-if write the log to the syslog, following additional parameter can be set like:
+To write the log to syslog, following additional parameter can be set like:

 ```ini
 syslog_facility=local0